micheltosu/AdventOfPythonCode/readme.md

 I try to keep the solutions as simple as possible since it just needs to work and AoC is a competition.
-If I have the time I do try to tidy them up after both tasks are solved and fix obviously stupid things i have done.
+If I have the time I do try to tidy them up after both tasks are solved and fix obviously stupid things I have done.
 However, Python is not my native language at the moment.
 I have surely failed to use language features that could have made the solutions even more straight forward.
-Hopefully i discover them on the way.
+Hopefully I discover them on the way.